Why Tubi is secretly the one streaming service you need right now

 “Tubi’s content continues to evolve pretty drastically on a quarter to quarter basis,” says Farhad Massoudi, Tubi’s founder and CEO.
 “We now have new deals and work with a lot of major studios that we didn’t have back in the day.
 We just couldn’t afford them, and our business couldn’t support them.
 It wasn’t rational a couple of years ago.
 Now it is.”

 To win in the increasingly crowded advertising-based streaming video-on-demand market (the so-called AVOD space), which now includes NBCU’s streaming option, Peacock, Tubi will need to do even more to differentiate itself.
-But as viewers grow more fatigued by all of the subscription choices and their price tags, Tubi—which has a low ad load of just six minutes of commercials per hour, and a much more vast library than rivals like Crackle, The Roku Channel, Pluto, and IMDB TV—is poised to be the one streaming service that you actually want to click on.
+But as viewers grow more fatigued by all of the subscription choices and their price tags, Tubi—which has a low ad load of just six minutes of commercials per hour, and a much more vast library than rivals like Crackle, the Roku Channel, Pluto, and IMDB TV—is poised to be the one streaming service that you actually want to click on.
 Looking for great movies and TV shows you haven’t seen in a while?
 Catch Me If You Can, say?
 Or Memento or Monster?

 Tubi has them.

-“Their older titles are solid hits, they’re not B-class or obscure movies,” says Tomas Vyskocil, founder and CEO of the streaming analytics company FlixPatrol.
-“For millennials, there’s the nostalgia thing—’I remember seeing this with my Dad when I was 10’—and it’s free and super easy to use.”
+“Their older titles are solid hits—they’re not B-class or obscure movies,” says Tomas Vyskocil, founder and CEO of the streaming analytics company FlixPatrol.
+“For millennials, there’s the nostalgia thing—’I remember seeing this with my dad when I was 10’—and it’s free and super easy to use.”

 NOT TRYING TO BE NETFLIX

-Massoudi says that Tubi’s mission is “super serving the underserved.”
+Massoudi says that Tubi’s mission is “super-serving the underserved.”

-The platform has always had great breadth, going deep in such niche categories as documentaries, anime and horror.
+The platform has always had great breadth, going deep in such niche categories as documentaries, anime, and horror.
 Scroll through the site and you’ll find Paranormal Activity 4, Biker Boyz, and Yu-Gi-Oh: The Movie.
 This varied cupboard has helped make up for the fact that what you’ll never find on Tubi is The Office or Friends.
-Nor will you ever see a buzzy, high-priced original TV series like The Handmaid’s Tale or The Morning Show.
+Nor will you ever see a buzzy, high-priced original TV series such as The Handmaid’s Tale or The Morning Show.

 Indeed, Massoudi audibly shudders at the idea of investing in original TV shows and movies—the strategy embraced by Netflix, Amazon, Apple, and other SVOD services that routinely shell out huge sums of money to line up sexy shows with A-list talent.
 “I never say never, but that hasn’t been our strategy,” he says.
 “We don’t have any plans for originals.
 The idea is to find these larger catalogs of libraries.”